Dana Kiecker: Professional career

 In 1992, Kiecker was released by the Boston Red Sox at the end of spring training.
-He signed a minor league deal with Cleveland in 1992, but had a 2nd arthroscopic surgery in November.
-Attended minor league spring training with the Minnesota Twins in 1993, before retiring due to continued elbow soreness.
+He signed a minor league deal with Cleveland in 1992 but had a second arthroscopic surgery in November.
+He attended minor league spring training with the Minnesota Twins in 1993, before retiring due to continued elbow soreness.
 In a two-season career, Kiecker posted a 10-12 record with 114 strikeouts and a 4.68 ERA in 192.1 innings pitched.

 Post-baseball life

 After retiring from professional baseball in 1993, Kiecker continued to play amateur baseball.
 In 1993, he turned down a contract offer from the independent St. Paul Saints.
 He would, however, go on to become a long-serving television analyst for the club.

 Kiecker began driving a truck for United Parcel Service in 1988 during his offseasons with the Pawtucket Red Sox.
 As of August 2004, he had risen to Enterprise Accounts Manager.
 He became a pitching coach at Dakota County Technical College in 2017 and retired from UPS in 2018 after 27 years of service.